 WashULaw offers US-trained lawyers the opportunity to select a graduate program that best fits their particular academic and professional goals.
 Students can pursue an LLM in intellectual property and technology law, described below.
-Students can also pursue an LLM in taxation law, an LLM in negotiation and dispute resolution, or a customized LLM.
+Students can also pursue an LLM in taxation law, an LLM with a concentration in negotiation and dispute resolution, or a customized LLM.

 US-Trained LLM in IP/Technology Law